-And finally, there’s jackfruit—an enormous, spiked, scary-looking fruit from the tropics.
+And finally, there’s jackfruit—an enormous, spiked, scary-looking tropical fruit.
 Unripe shredded jackfruit flesh, sauteed with your favorite spices, takes on the texture and appearance of pulled pork.
-In Mexico, jackfruit prepared this way is gaining popularity as a vegetarian taco filling.
-Just keep in mind that in contrast to almost any other meat alternative, jackfruit contains very little protein.
+In Mexico, jackfruit prepared in this manner is gaining popularity as a vegetarian taco filling.
+Just keep in mind that, in contrast to nearly all vegan meat alternatives, jackfruit contains very little protein.

 The 1960s counterculture introduced vegetarianism to millions of Westerners.
 To satisfy this emerging interest, the first natural food companies released a variety of mock meat products.
 They started with veggie burgers and hot dogs.
 Later on came other popular meaty foods from meatballs to chicken slices.

 In the modern plant-meat industry, companies usually choose between two very different approaches.
 Some companies make every effort to replicate the flavor and texture of meat.
 The Impossible Burger goes so far as to “bleed” just like a regular hamburger.

 This degree of resemblance freaks out some vegetarians, who get squeamish about vegan foods that come so close to the real thing.
 So an entire sector of the plant-meat industry takes the opposite approach, offering meat alternatives that taste good but don’t seek to copy meat’s flavor profile .
 The thinking here is: why imitate meat when you can make something that tastes even better?

 Field Roast’s sausages embody this approach.
-Unlike other vegan sausage products, Field Roast doesn’t taste remotely like pork sausage.
+Unlike many vegan sausage products, Field Roast doesn’t taste remotely like pork sausage.
 But even if you love animal meat, you may well prefer Field Roast.

-See our vegan meats page for a list of top brands, including burgers, sausages, and more.
+See our vegan meats page for a list of top brands.
 Finally, keep in mind that some plant-based meats contain egg whites or other animal products.
-Fortunately, a substantial and growing majority of meat alternatives are vegan.
+Fortunately, a growing majority of meat alternatives are vegan.

-Products like the Impossible Burger come close enough hamburger to fool life-long meat eaters.
-But plant-based alternatives will never replicate whole-muscle meats like steak.
-Luckily, for meat-eaters with inflexible palates, help is on the way.
+Products like the Impossible Burger already come close enough hamburger to fool life-long meat eaters.
+Let’s now take a look at what’s on the way.